 The Think Africa Partnership aims to support economic transformation and growth via better uptake of policy-relevant knowledge and data.
 To attain this goal, the initiative is bringing together an exceptional network of African young professionals, scholars and universities, domestic and regional 'knowledge to policy' think tanks, and a network of over 30 Chief Economic Advisors to Heads of State to over 30 countries throughout sub-Saharan Africa.

 By reinforcing home-grown economic policy solutions, TAP aims to nurture exceptional African talent, strengthen debate and deliberation inside and outside of government, build a pipeline of reformers among African development professionals and economists, and support today's and tomorrow's economic policy makers.

 Amplifying the Knowledge Base

-The partnership works to strengthen the knowledge capacity of Africa-based think tanks and others supporting policy impact via interactive policy dialogues, research to policy events, and peer learning.
+TAP also works to strengthen the knowledge capacity of Africa-based regional and domestic think tanks through interactive policy dialogues, research to policy events, and peer learning.